Jezzffihuter2022/wangchuyao.github.io/_pages/research.md

 I investigate how state strategies and generative AI jointly affect citizens’ perceptions of political information, constrain political expression, and influence policy preferences by combining computational and experimental methods.

 My research program has produced **8 papers** with 5 as first author and 6 as corresponding author.
-These include a publication in *Humanities and Social Sciences Communications*, submissions under review at *Nature Communications*, *Technology in Society*, *The International Journal of Press/Politics*, and projects targeting *PNAS* and *Political Analysis*.
+These include a publication in *Humanities and Social Sciences Communications*, submissions under review at *PNAS Nexus*, *Technology in Society*, *The International Journal of Press/Politics*, and projects targeting *PNAS* and *Political Analysis*.
 My working papers have received support from competitive grants from LSE, OpenAI, and Google.

 ## Publication